 Housing problems can affect our mental health in many different ways.
 But there are some common mental health problems that you may experience if you are struggling with your housing:

 Our pages on types of mental health problems have more information about different mental health problems and experiences, and how to get help.

 “Living on the streets made my condition even harder to deal with, and my condition made living on the streets harder, too.”

 There may be housing-related problems which are difficult to cope with if you are struggling with your mental health.
 For example:

 Watch Billy, Lucie, Lucy and Miles share their experiences of how their living situations and mental health problems affect each other.

 This information was published in October 2021.
 We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+Want to reproduce content from this page?
+See our page on permissions and licensing.